uccser/cs-unplugged/docs/source/author/topics.rst

 .. note::

-  If the lesson includes programming exercises, curriculum areas and/or learning outcomes, then the corresponding configuration and content files will also need to be added.
+  If the lesson includes programming exercises, curriculum areas, and/or learning outcomes, then the corresponding configuration and content files will also need to be added.